roobendesign/roobendesign/_posts/2022-01-10-fullerton-website-design.md

 Make sure people are able to find you when they do Google searches for the

+### WordPress Fullerton
+Are you looking to edit your [WordPress](https://rooben.design//what-is-wordpress-why-your-first-website-should-be-a-wordpress-website) Website for your Fullerton business.

 #### Why Your Fullerton Business Should Have A Website

-* With a little over 140,000 people living in Fullerton, their is no shortage of potential customers
+* With a little over 140,000 people living in Fullerton, there is no shortage of potential customers

 * A thriving downtown area, Down Town Fullerton (DTF), that attracts locals from all over the region.

 #### Website Design & Search Engine Optimization Services in Fullerton California

-Whether your a starting a business or your just looking to make your existing one run more efficiently, getting a website can help you accomplish much more than just.
+Whether you're a starting a business or you're just looking to make your existing one run more efficiently, getting a website can help you accomplish much more than just.